Skip to main content

 • redacted_data - Text containing values redacted with FPE

-The encrypted values are included in guard_output content returned from the /aiguard/v1/guard_chat_completions endpoint.
-AIDR saves the processed content with redacted values in the Guard Output field in logs.
-Recover the original content using the FPE context included in the response from AIDR APIs.
+The encrypted values appear in the guard_output content returned from the /aiguard/v1/guard_chat_completions endpoint.
+The processed content with redacted values appears in the Guard Output field in logs.
+Recover the original content with the FPE context included in the AIDR API response.

 • fpe_context - FPE context necessary for decrypting values redacted with the FPE method